-FRANCIE RICH paints portraits of people, dogs, cats and Barbies usually with her trademarked stunning gold-leaf backgrounds.
-Her latest series of the 33 Chilean Miners (each individually done on 5X5 inch canvases) takes her breath away.
-She is currently working on portraits of day-time-TV-judges and the New Orleans attorneys that advertise on the shows.
-She works from photos taken from the TV.
-She and artist husband, John Hodge also organize and lead European tours.
-They are a very clever couple, she allows him to be the little girl his mother wouldn’t let him be and he allows her to buy electronics and dig holes in the yard.
+FRANCIE RICH: for me painting is a form of self medication.
+I like painting faces; people, dictators, dogs, etc. with gold-leaf backgrounds.
+My series of the 33 Chilean Miners (each individually done on 5X5 inch canvases) takes my breath away, as do my portraits of the day-time-TV-judges and the New Orleans attorneys that advertise on the shows.
+I take pictures from the TV and paint from them.
+I am happily married to artist John Hodge, and we both agree I got the better end of the deal.
+We organize and lead European tours.
+We think we are a very clever couple.
+I allow him to be the little girl his mother wouldn’t let him be and he allows me to buy electronics and dig holes in the yard.

 Francie and John are featured in the July/August 2011 issue of Inside Northside Magazine.
 Click here to take a look.

 I teach art history and give private art classes.
 John makes pottery and teaches pottery.

 BFA from Minneapolis College of Art and Design, also studied at Rietveld Academie, Amsterdam

 MFA from California College of the Arts

 Artist-in-Residence Fellowship Grant, Roswell Museum and Art Center, Roswell, NM